 Running your own business as a digital nomad doesn’t just happen overnight.
 It takes years of practice, testing, soul-searching and effort.
 Not to mention, years of failure.
 I started my entrepreneurial journey from the age of 16.
 I worked in telesales – probably the toughest work I have ever done.
 Why?
 Because people hate it when you call them up out of the blue, but with that experience, I learnt resilience.
 A skill that is essential as an entrepreneur.

-It also made me realise that I wasn’t made for a boss and need a creative outlet in my career.
+It also made me realise that I wasn’t made for a boss and needed a creative outlet in my career.
 At the age of 19, I started up my own University charity brand to help raise money for Link Community Development and MacMillan Cancer.
 In that role, I was able to fundraise £1k in the space of 4 small events.
-It was in this role, I decided that I wanted to be an entrepreneur.
+It was in this role I decided that I wanted to be an entrepreneur.
 So before I go any further with why becoming an entrepreneur is a good idea… I have a small question for you: When did you start figuring out that becoming an entrepreneur was a right fit for you?

 It doesn’t matter if you have only just decided, nor does it matter if you decided now.
 The important thing to remember is that you are in charge of your life.
 You are the person that can change things.
 Age is nothing but a number.
 I have worked with 24 year olds, all the way to 50.
 If you don’t feel happy in your current life, then change it.
 If you don’t feel ready to make the leap into remote living, then don’t.
 Simple.
 Never feel pressured.
 Be happy with journey and be even more excited for what the future brings.